Lilly Announces $35 Monthly Cap on Insulin in Response to COVID-19

 With unemployment rising, Lilly’s Insulin Value Program limits insulin prescription costs to $35 a month for people who are uninsured or who have commercial insurance

-In response to the COVID-19 crisis, Lilly announced its new Insulin Value Program, which allows anyone who has commercial insurance or no insurance to fill his or her monthly prescription of Lilly insulin for $35.
+Lilly recently announced its new Insulin Value Program, which allows anyone who has commercial insurance or no insurance to fill his or her monthly prescription of Lilly insulin for $35.
 This program covers most Lilly insulins, including Humalog.
 The $35 cap applies regardless of number of insulin doses required.

 Effective immediately, consumers can access this program by visiting www.insulinaffordability.com and printing or downloading a PDF of the co-pay card to their mobile device.
 Alternatively, people can also call Lilly’s Diabetes Solution Center at 833-808-1234, open 8 am to 8 pm (EDT) Monday through Friday, where representatives will help you get a co-pay card, either through email or US mail, which can be used at the pharmacy.
 People who already have a Lilly co-pay card do not need to take any action – active cards have automatically been reset to a $35 co-pay.